mysticfall/pivot4j/src/site/markdown/pentaho.md

 3. Run the Pentaho BI server.
 And launch the web interface by opening http://localhost:8080 from the browser.

-4. Login using the default account(*'joe'/'password'*), and click the *'Manage existing'* button.

-5. (First time only) Click the green plus button, and choose *'Analysis'* to import the OLAP schema.
-Click the browse button and select one of the Mondrian schema file bundled with the platform - *'./pentaho-solutions/steel-wheels/analysis/steelwheels.mondrian.xml'* or
-*'./pentaho-solutions/bi-developers/analysis/SampleData.mondrian.xml'*.
-You can repeat the process to import both the schema files.

-6. Click the Pivot4J toolbar button, or select *'File > New > Pivot4J Analytics View'* from the menu to create a new report.
+4. Select *'File > New > Pivot4J View'* from the menu to create a new report, or if you already have reports made with the legacy JPivot plugin, you can convert them by selecting *'Pivot4J View (from JPivot Reports)'* menu.

-* Note that after save the report first time, the file is not visible until the directory is manually refreshed.
-It's a known issue and hopefully will get resolved soon.